AMANKANOJIYA/Techfest-Application/README.md

 SELF_URL = <URL of application itself>
 ```

-and then run `node app.js` to run the microservice.
+and then run `node app.js` to run the Application Server.